Repayment vs interest-only mortgages

 An endowment policy is a type of investment taken out with a life insurance company.
 Money is paid into the policy each month for a set period of time, and this money is invested.

 The policy will pay out a lump sum at the end of the term and the funds are used to pay off the outstanding mortgage balance.
-However, the value of an endowment policy depends on the investment of the fund.
+However, an endowment policy’s value depends on the fund’s investments.
 If an endowment performs poorly it may not be enough to pay off what is owed.

 Pension mortgage